-cos (Optional) Classify an ingress packet by using the packet class of service (CoS) value.
-For an untagged packet, the port default CoS value is used. dscp (Optional) Classify an ingress packet by using the packet Differentiated Services Code Point (DSCP) values (most significant 6 bits of 8-bit service-type field).
+Syntax Description cos(Optional) Classifies an ingress packet by using the packet class of service (value.
+For an untagged packet, the port default CoS value is used. dscp (Optional) Classifies an ingress packet by using the packet Differentiated Services Code Point (DSCP) values (most significant 6 bits of 8-bit service-type field).
 For a non-IP packet, the packet CoS value is used if the packet is tagged.
 If the packet is untagged, the default port CoS value is used to map CoS to DSCP.

-The action is not trusted.

-Policy-map class configuration

-Release Modification 12.1(8a)EW Support for this command was introduced on the Catalyst 4500 series switch.

-This command is not supported on the Supervisor Engine 6-E and Catalyst 4900M chassis.

-Use this command to distinguish the quality of service (QoS) trust behavior for certain traffic from other traffic.
-For example, inbound traffic with certain DSCP values can be trusted.
-You can configure a class map to match and trust the DSCP values in the inbound traffic.

-Trust values set with this command supersede trust values set with the qos trust interface configuration command.

-If you specify trust cos, QoS uses the received or default port CoS value and the CoS-to-DSCP map to generate a DSCP value for the packet.

-If you specify trust dscp, QoS uses the DSCP value from the ingress packet.
+Defaults The action is not trusted.
+Command Modes Policy-map class configuration Command History Release Modification 12.1(8a)EW Support for this command was introduced on the Catalyst 4500 series switch.
+Usage Guidelines This command is not supported on the Supervisor Engine 6-E and Catalyst 4900M chassis. traffic.
+For examp d to distinguish the quality of service (QoS) trust behavior for certain traffic from other ole, inbound traffic with certain DSCP values can be trusted.
+You can configure a class I trust the DSCP values in the inbound traffic.
+Trust values set with this command supersede trust values set with the qos trust interface configure command.
+If you specify trust cos , QoS uses the received or default port CoS value and the CoS-to-DSCP segenerate a DSCP value for the packet.
+If you specify trust dscp , QoS uses the DSCP value from the ingress packet.
 For non-IP packets that are tagged, QoS uses the received CoS value; for non-IP packets that are untagged, QoS uses the default port CoS value.
 In either case, the DSCP value for the packet is derived from the CoS-to-DSCP map.

-To return to policy-map configuration mode, use the exit command.
-To return to privileged EXEC mode, use the end command.

-This example shows how to define a port trust state to trust inbound DSCP values for traffic classified with "class1":
+To return to policy use the end comm y-map configuration mode, use the exit command.
+To return to privileged EXEC mode, nand.
+Examples This example sho with "class1": ws how to define a port trust state to trust inbound DSCP values for traffic classified